IIIF/cookbook-recipes/recipe/0029-metadata-anywhere/index.md

 ## Use Case

-Often it is useful to provide descriptive metadata about a resource, such as information on creators, dates, subject headings, and physical or contextual descriptions, that will be displayed to the end user by a client.
-This metadata might describe the over all object, but may also be applied at more granular levels to provide information on parts of the object, such as a single image or page, a region of a page, or an annotation.
+Often it is useful to provide descriptive metadata about a resource, such as information on creators, dates, subject headings, and physical or contextual descriptions, that a client will display to the end user.
+This metadata might describe the entire resource, but may also be applied at more granular levels to provide information on parts of the object, such as a single image or page, a region of a page, or an annotation.

 ## Implementation notes